iu2frl/StreamDock.Plugins.Olliter/README.md

 I've found two controllers so far:

 - `Keypad`: which tells the plugin this action can be used on keys
-- `Encoder`: which tells the plugin this action can be applied to knobs
+- `Knob`: which tells the plugin this action can be applied to knobs

 Then, for some reason I've also found: